 Obviously, you need to have a well-functioning internet connection as a digital nomad.
-In some regions it’s a massive pain to get that.
+In some regions, it’s a massive pain to get that.
 Coworking spaces usually have the best high-speed internet quality in town, which makes your daily work life so much easier.

 Learn tricks and hacks how to improve your internet connection when traveling.

-You get a proper desk, often ergonomically designed chairs (prevent back pain!), power sockets, and printer and scanner.
+You get a proper desk, often ergonomically designed chairs (prevent back pain!), power sockets, and a printer and scanner.
 Many shared offices also offer their members equipment for rent, such as additional screens, microphones, or keyboards.

 Often coworking spaces have a few meeting rooms you can use in case your team members work in the same place.
-Sometimes they even have soundproof phone booths, if you need a quite space for an important call or want to yell at someone on the phone.
+Sometimes they even have soundproof phone booths, if you need a quiet space for an important call or want to yell at someone on the phone.

-For your convenience, some shared offices offer things like a kitchen, air condition, lockers, a common chill out area, or a gym.
+For your convenience, some shared offices offer things like a kitchen, air-condition, lockers, a common chill-out area, or a gym.
 WeWork in Berlin offers their members free beer all day (Germans…).

 Typically, a coworking space doesn’t have the sterile and uninspiring atmosphere a normal office has.
 The spaces may have a loft character, are full of artwork, plants or relaxing couches, to make you feel comfortable and enhance your creativity.

 If you just want to hang out for a day or two, you usually don’t require a membership in a coworking space.
 However, it gets cheaper when you sign up.
-The good thing is that these memberships are usually very flexible in terms of period of cancellation and things like that.
+The good thing is that these memberships are usually very flexible in terms of the period of cancellation and things like that.